sufimalek/jwtapi/README.md

 ---

-This setup will allow you to collect, store, and visualize logs from your `myapp` API using Grafana, Loki, and Promtail.
+This setup will allow you to collect, store, and visualize logs from your `jwtapi` API using Grafana, Loki, and Promtail.
 Let me know if you need further assistance!